 Can’t Visit?
 Seek Out Alternatives

 While touring every college on your best-fit list in-person may be ideal, it is not always feasible.
 If you’re unable to physically visit your top-choice schools, look into virtual tours.
 Many universities provide their own digital visits on their websites and YouVisit has hundreds of college tours to choose from.
 Additionally, viewing a college’s social media channels can help students get a sense of the events and activities happening on campus.
 For students who are looking for alternative ways to learn more about schools and to demonstrate their interest, consider visiting a local college fair where representatives from your top-choice schools will be.

 Whether you are preparing for your first college tour or attempting to finalize your list of best-fit schools, don’t hesitate to reach out for help throughout the application process.
 School counselors and independent admissions consultants can help students navigate college tours and refine their list of institutions to apply to.
-Our team of expert counselors can help you plan school visits, brainstorm question to ask during information sessions, and prepare for application season.
+Our team of ivy league admissions counseling experts can help you plan school visits, brainstorm question to ask during information sessions, and prepare for application season.
 Contact us today for more information on our college counseling services!